-A Civil Protection Order, or CPO, is a court order that is requested by an individual who claims to have been a victim of domestic violence.
-A CPO is generally handed in the common pleas court, domestic relations or general division, depending on the relationship between the victim and the alleged abuser.
+A Civil Protection Order, commonly referred to as a “Stay Away Order” or CPO, is a court order that is requested by an individual who claims to have been a victim of domestic violence.
+A CPO is generally handed in one of three places depending on the relationship between the victim and the alleged abuser: the common pleas court, domestic relations division, or general division.

 How to Obtain a Civil Protection Order

 The first step in obtaining a CPO is to file a Petition.
 If there is an “immediate and present danger,” then the first step would include filing for an ex parte CPO.
 An ex parte order is an emergency order issued by the court after hearing from only the petitioner, or the individual asking for the court’s protection.
 The court will grant an “ex parte” order if it finds that there is “immediate and present danger” to a family or household member.
 In addition, the victim must communicated to the judge that she presently fears and believes that harm is imminent if the court does not order the abuser to stay away.

 What Could Satisfy the Factors for a CPO?

 The “immediate and present danger” prong includes situations where:

 - (1) the abuser has recently threatened or physically abused a family or household member,

 - (2) the abuser has been previously convicted of, or pleaded guilty to, domestic violence, or

 - (3) the abuser in engaged in repeated acts of domestic violence against a family or household member.